Walmart

 The same page logic had to survive smaller screens.

-Instead of squeezing desktop work into mobile, the page system was rebalanced around clearer stacking, tighter image crops, and more deliberate content rhythm.
+Instead of squeezing desktop work into mobile, the page system was rebalanced around purposeful stacking, tighter image crops, and more deliberate content rhythm.

 Walmart mobile home page design.